Jose-Verdu-Diaz/hipo/README.md

  - The summary txt file
  - The annotation geojson file
 After including all the files, you will be able to proceed.

+## Considerations

+Try not to modify the files and directories generated under the 'samples' directory, as it would casue some bugs.
+The tool itself provides options to interact with the data.